magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Password
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-sipshowpeer:

+Peer
+""""

-We not write the description to this field.
+We did not write the description to this field.